The Diamond of Darkhold

-The Diamond of Darkhold is a post-apocalyptic science fiction novel by American writer Jeanne DuPrau, published in 2008.
+The Diamond of Darkhold is a post-apocalyptic science fiction novel by American author Jeanne DuPrau, published in 2008.
 The novel is the fourth "Book of Ember" and was released on August 26, 2008.
-The third book picks up where The People of Sparks left off, during the Emberites' first winter above ground.
-Lina and Doon find a mysterious book that alludes to a mysterious device that was left outside Ember.
-An advance copy was given out to attendees of the 2008 San Diego Comic-Con who visited the Random House booth.

 Plot

 The story begins with the Builders discussing what the Emberites should do when they are released from the city.
 It is decided that a recent invention (which is later shown to be a diamond-like gadget) will be stored alongside a guide providing information regarding its use.
 However, these items are left undiscovered when the Emberites escape.

 Nine months after Ember and Sparks have reached a truce, a roamer comes into town with a mysterious book, on the front of which is printed "For the People of Ember".
 Lina Mayfleet and Doon Harrow obtain the book via barter but soon learn it contains only eight pages, as the trader used the rest to light campfires.
 Unable to make sense of the book's remaining contents, Lina and Doon decide to return to Ember to investigate.

 When they arrive, they discover that a family has taken over the darkened city.
 The Troggs — Washton, Kanza, Minny, Yorick, and an adopted boy, Tim, whom they have named "Scawgo" — believe they own Ember and have renamed it Darkhold.
 They capture Doon, but he manages to communicate with Lina and she goes back to Sparks for help.
 Meanwhile, Lizzie Bisco (from Ember), Torren Crane, and Kenny Parton (both from Sparks) attempt to locate Lina and Doon but don't succeed, prompting another, larger search party to go looking for them.
 While Doon is with the Troggs, they show him a diamond they found just outside Ember, but Scawgo gives Doon the diamond and Doon escapes.
 In the process, he also breaks the pipe connecting the generator to the waterwheel that created power for Ember, thereby stopping Ember's lights and cutting off the city's water supply for good, making it so the Trogg family will have to leave Ember since they relied on the intermittent power-supply to pipe water to them.